OpenMDAO/OpenMDAO-Framework/docs/simple/unconstrained.rst

 ===========================================================

 Your next task is to build a model that finds the minimum value for the Paraboloid component described above.
-This model contains the Paraboloid as well as a public domain gradient optimizer called :term:`CONMIN`, for which a Python-wrapped driver has been included in OpenMDAO.
-As the name implies, CONMIN finds the minimum of a function.
-The model can be found in the Python file ``optimization_unconstrained.py``:
+This model contains the Paraboloid as well as a gradient optimizer called :term:`CONMIN`, from the OpenMDAO standard library.
+Create a file called ``optimization_unconstrained.py`` and copy this block of code into it.

 .. testcode:: simple_model_Unconstrained